From the CSV Contact Upload screen you can upload your CSV contact lists to Ometria.

 timestamp_unsubscribed |

 The date that the contact unsubscribed from your marketing emails.
-The date should be either:
+This must be the exact date time in ISO 8601 format with timezone offset. |

 |